 Polyhymnia Android Application Gitrepo: polyhymnia-player-android

-Personalised music selections for mitigating the symptoms of depression
+Personalised music selections for reducing the symptoms of mild-depression

 Music player application was developed which could help to influence mood based on computational model to control personalised playlists.

 A simple example of how a customised playlists is generated is explained here.